MochCare-Gh/v2/README.md

 ## License

-The project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The project is an open-sourced software licensed under the [GNU General Public License version 3](https://opensource.org/license/gpl-3-0).